userfrosting/learn/07.dependency-injection/02.the-di-container/docs.md

 $test = new AcceptImprovedNest($nest); // Throws TypeError Exception, Nest is not a subtype of ImprovedNest
 ```

-In most case it's considered "best practice" to type-hint against interfaces, unless you explicitly required an
+[notice=info]In most cases it's considered "best practice" to type-hint against interfaces, unless you explicitly required a specific class to fit a very specific need, said class is very basic and it's not worth it, or you don't plan on ever extending or distributing your code.[/notice]

 The next page shows a small list the **default services** that ship with UserFrosting, as well as tips and trick to replace.
 After that, we talk about how you can **add** your own services, **extend** existing services, or completely **replace** certain services in your own Sprinkle.